alicelucas/papers/README.md

 - *How does it work?* This answer delves into some of the technical details of the paper, although it still tries to avoid the nitty-gritty and still gives the big picture idea.
 - *What are the results?* This provides any interesting or significant results that are particularly important.
 Any additional comments or thoughts I have would be written as well.

-I use the four questions, and their answers, whenever I need to go back to a paper to refresh my memory and what it proposes and how it does it.
+I use these four questions, and their answers, whenever I need to go back to a paper to refresh my memory and what it proposes and how it does it.
 This web app allows me to store all of these summaries in a single place.